vaibhavjain01/LyreBirdTest/README.md

 1) Import the project as existing python project in eclipse with pydev
 2) Run __main.py__  to launch the game simulator
-3) Run UnitTest\RunAllTests as Unit Test to run all unit tests
+3) Run UnitTest\RunAllTests as Unit Test to run all unit tests 3.1) For some reason, this file keeps changing its run configuration.
+	3.2) Please RightClick on RunAllTests->Run As->Run configuration-> select "LyreBird Run All Tests" in left window->apply and run.